lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 ## Lessons learned

-While [Vue.js](https://vuejs.org) framework doesn't have any secrets for me anymore, I've learned a lot about working with the advanced, plain JavaScript-based libraries itselves and their pain points when trying to do something veeeeery custom with them (I'm talking to you, [ag-grid](https://www.ag-grid.com/)😒).
+While [Vue.js](https://vuejs.org) framework doesn't have any secrets for me anymore, I've learned a lot about working with advanced, pure JavaScript-based libraries and their pain points when trying to do something veeeeery custom with them (I'm talking to you, [ag-grid](https://www.ag-grid.com/)😒).

 Thanks to my side projects, I've learned also how to [integrate Vue with NW.js](/notes/lets-create-desktop-app-using-vuejs-and-nwjs/) in a pretty unusual way.